ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 The [Caustic Feat](https://www.nexusmods.com/baldursgate3/mods/10031) adds a Poison version of the Elemental Adept feat.
 It also reduces poison immunity to poison resistance, meaning poison builds are not _completely_ useless in Act 2.

 [Essential Feats](https://www.nexusmods.com/baldursgate3/mods/5623) adds a great variety of feats.
 For multiclass melee-caster builds, War Magic allows you to combine casting with weapon swinging.
-Deadly Alacrity reduces the number needed to roll a crit and restroes mobility for hits and kills, though Listo removes the +1 stat bonus.
+Deadly Alacrity reduces the number needed to roll a crit and restores mobility for hits and kills, though Listo removes the +1 stat bonus.
 Alchemist turns anyone into a potion throwing utility character.
 And various Initiate, Touched, and Adept feats give limited access to the features of other classes such as a fighting maneuver, eldritch invocation, or metamagic.

 [Rebalance Feats](https://www.nexusmods.com/baldursgate3/mods/5614) changes a few feats in BG3 to be more or less powerful.
 Specifically, Great Weapon Master and Sharpshooter are seperately rebalanced by [this mod](https://www.nexusmods.com/baldursgate3/mods/3315).